-Either way regardless of the position you choose let me talk about how to get drafted.
+Either way, regardless of the position you choose, let me talk about how to get drafted.
 You are going to want to show off as best as you can.
 This does not mean to be a ball hog, but to make sure that you get your letter grade up, and to have the best stats possible.
 IF you have an open shot take it, if someone is open then give them the ball.
-As a point guard if I cannot get an open shot, I will typically hold the ball until the shot clock gets low then pass in order to force a teammate to shoot the ball.
-My main goal each game is to get at least a double-double if not a triple-double.
+As a point guard, if I cannot get an open shot, I will typically hold the ball until the shot clock gets low then pass in order to force a teammate to shoot the ball.
+My main goal for each game is to get at least a double-double if not a triple-double.

 As I said above you are looking for a good grade when playing, and a key to this is based on your player.
 You essentially want a good grade, and you want to hold good stats.

-Which Stats to Upgrade over time
+Which Stats to Upgrade Over Time

 This is pretty simple.
 You should focus on upgrading the stats that are essential to your play style first.
 Then after you have those stats high enough, and are making a decent amount of coin each game, THEN you can focus on the other stats.
 If you are a point guard, then wait to focus on dunking until after your shooting, passing, and ball handling stats are high enough.
-If you are a center, than focus on the opposite.
+If you are a center, then focus on the opposite.
 Overall make choices that make sense, because wasting points to bring your overall score up, can hurt you when you are in the NBA games, or playing online.
-Having high statistics in the important areas will make your life significantly easier over time.
+Having high statistics in important areas will make your life significantly easier over time.

 Overall have fun with this game.
 It is a lot of fun to play, and over time you will get the hang of the game.
-Just don't stress to much on trying to get a triple double early on or you might get discouraged.
-As your player gets better you will see a significantly higher chance at being successful in the long run.
-If you enjoyed this guide don't forget to follow on twitter @Johnrr631992 and to comment below to let me know how you set up your player, and tips you may have for other readers.
+Just don't stress too much on trying to get a triple-double early on or you might get discouraged.
+As your player gets better you will see a significantly higher chance of being successful in the long run.